- Powercore Solutions

 If you want your plastic gears to hold precise design specifications, the ideal choice will be CNC machining.
 Through injection molding has fair initial accuracy within .005 inches of your design specification, machining gives you lasting precision within .001 of your design specifications.
-These stresses introduced to the parts during the high speed injection process will cause the material to lose its peak material properties and the parts can suffer over time.
-Machined gears, when properly machined, can be cut to relieve stress and allow for a material to maintain its mechanical and dimensional properties through out the life of an application.
-Superior precision is essential in the medical equipment, aerospace, semiconductor, automation, and telecommunications industries where machining is most commonly used.
-Other sectors in which slight inconsistencies make little to no difference often settle for injection molding.
+These stresses introduced to the parts during the high-speed injection process will cause the material to lose its peak material properties, and the parts can suffer over time.
+When machined, machined gears can be cut to relieve stress and allow material to maintain its mechanical and dimensional properties throughout the life of an application.
+Superior precision is essential in the medical equipment, aerospace, semiconductor, automation, and telecommunications industries, where machining is most commonly used.
+Other sectors where slight inconsistencies make little difference often settle for injection molding.

-CNC machining allows a diverse range of plastic materials for the creation of gears.
+CNC machining allows a diverse range of plastic materials to create gears.
 This is beneficial if you need a specific plastic or high-performance plastic for your product.
 The plastic selection for injection molding is limited.
 Even so, rubber and some flexible materials can only be injection molded.

-From the above tidbits, you can correctly conclude that machining is the best choice for prototyping, precision tolerances, manufacturing components with large volumes, and complicated geometries and for quantity runs under 5,000 to 10,000 units.
-On the other hand, injection molding works for large quantity runs for parts that won't be exposed to varying environmental conditional and applications low torque and limited shock loads, but where smooth surface finish is important and cost is the main driver.
+From the above tidbits, you can correctly conclude that machining is the best choice for prototyping, precision tolerances, manufacturing components with large volumes and complicated geometries, and quantity runs under 5,000 to 10,000 units.
+On the other hand, injection molding works for large quantity runs for parts that won't be exposed to varying environmental conditions and applications with low torque and limited shock loads, but where smooth surface finish is important, and the cost is the main driver.

 When considering injection molded gears, the most common materials include